 Valley Fever Americas Foundation was founded in 1995 by Bakersfield Rotarians concerned about the impact of Valley Fever on our community and on all endemic regions.
 Due to the nature of the disease, the only practical way to prevent Valley Fever is through development of a vaccine, a project our foundation has been devoted to promoting since its inception.
+We also support research towards development of a cure.

 Our goal is to promote awareness and raise funds to support promising academic and medical research on the fungus which causes Valley Fever, in efforts to produce a vaccine or a cure.